lelouchsola/ChenGe/_pages/research.md

 ---
 layout: archive
-title: "Research Experiences"
+title: "Projects"
 permalink: /research/index.html
 author_profile: true
 ---

 - **Modeling and Potential Analysis of Flexible Loads** *(Sep.
 2015 – Jun.
 2016, Nanjing, China)*
   - *Supported by China Electric Power Research Institute* (No. DZ71-15-004)
-  - Position: Project director
+  - Position: Project director.
-  - Supervisor: Prof. Yi Ding
     - Models of typical flexible loads are developed, including air conditionings, EVs and batteries.
 The response characteristics with real-time electricity prices are also analyzed.
     - A potential evaluation method and an uncertainty analysis method of flexible loads for participating in ancillary services are proposed.
     - A technical report, three journal papers and a conference paper have been published.